benthepoet/c-sexpr-parser/README.md

 * INTEGER: `-123` `456`
 * FLOAT: `-0.123` `4.567`

-## Getting Started
+## Running tests
-To run the example application, which reads an s-expression from a file and then verifies the data run the following.
+The s-expression used for testing is located at `test/data.lisp`.
+To execute the tests run the following commands.

 ```bash
 mkdir bin